 Now, I’m not saying that they are trying to intentionally harm your spray tan–they might not even realize that they are sabotaging themselves!

-Worse still, if you are using a solution that needs a PH Balancer, then the solution is alkaline and can dramatically damage your skin (see the Doctor Oz article below).
+Worse still, if you are using a solution that needs a pH Balancer, then the solution is alkaline and can dramatically damage your skin.

 The epidermis is protected by an external layer of tightly knit cells arranged like shingles on a roof.
 Any disruption to the acid mantle, elevating overall skin pH, interferes with this protective barrier, wrenching cells away from each other and results in dehydration, roughness, irritation and noticeable flaking.
 Skin is left defenseless and susceptible to further environmental damage.